 People interested in American history can explore the African American Heritage Trail, 48 sites celebrate Black luminaries – W.E.B.
 DuBois, Rev. Harrison, Elizabeth Freeman and ordinary African Americans, and the W.E.B.
 Du Bois Center, and the home site of this hero of American liberty.

-The Berkshire Art Gallery and Asia-Barong show museum-quality art, furniture and sculpture.
+Asia-Barong shows museum-quality art, furniture and sculpture.
 Finally, take a peek at the Mahaiwe Performing Arts Center, a restored historic theater.

 -- Continue north on Route 7 for 8 miles to…

 Attractions include the year-round Berkshire Botanical Garden, featuring 23 seasonal display gardens, classes, and exhibits.
 Chesterwood is the country home, studio, and gardens of Daniel Chester French, the admired sculptor who created of Abraham Lincoln for the Lincoln Memorial and many other works.
 Naumkeag House and Gardens is a 19th-century summer country estate where visitors can enjoy the gracious house, magnificent gardens, and panoramic views.

 The popular Norman Rockwell Museum shows exhibits of work by the beloved illustrator, along with a stream of changing exhibits and special events.
 The Schantz Galleries exhibit glass art by Dale Chihuly, Lino Tagliapietra & William Morris.
 Another jewel for art lovers is Sohn Fine Art, offering contemporary art and specializing in photography.

 Fun shopping in Lenox is at Williams & Sons Country Store and Charles H. Baldwin & Sons, two delightful, old-fashioned country stores; Hotchkiss Mobiles Gallery, with jewelry, glass & outdoor sculpture; and the popular Yankee Candle Company.